129 3rd Street NE,

 1 person favorited this theater

-The Majestic Theater opened in 1908.
+The Majestic Theatre opened in 1908.
 The manager was Victor Hugo (real name Victor Klassens).
 The auditorium was added to an existing building which housed the lobby.
-The theater was designed by architectural firm Rapp and Rapp.
+The Majestic Theatre was the first to be designed by architectural firm Rapp and Rapp of Chicago.

 The auditorium seated 1,400 originally.
 It was the premier vaudeville house in town.
 In 1914 the roof collapsed over the stage house, demolishing the proscenium and opera boxes.
 The theatre was rebuilt and reopened, four new brass light fixtures lit the proscenium with its' new mural.